yunhygkim/dcshell/README.md

 	please consult the detailed description in the [wiki page](https://github.com/yunhkim/dcshell/wiki).

 ## Usage
+Once you type

+1. Run the DC-shell program by typeing this: `$ ./cshell models/yoshi-sep.obj`
-Once you run the cshell program, it would open both a window(left) and a control panel(right).
+	* Once you run the program and it would open both a window(left) and a control panel(right).
 You might see like this:

-	$ ./cshell models/yoshi-sep.obj

 <img src="./window.jpg" height="400" alt="window"> <img src="./control_panel.jpg" height="400" alt="control_panel">